 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on their respective acquisition dates.
 All goodwill, identifiable intangible assets and liabilities resulting from our acquisitions have been recorded in our financial statements.
-The identified intangibles amounted to \$83.7 million and are being amortized over a range of useful lives of 12 to 84 months.
-With the acquisition of Jingle, we expect our intangible amortization will increase in absolute dollars in the near term.
-We may acquire identifiable intangible assets as part of future acquisitions, and if so, we expect that our intangible amortization will increase in absolute dollars.
+Preliminary estimates of the identified intangibles are \$12.0 million and are being amortized over a range of useful lives of 12 to 36 months.
 Events and circumstances considered in determining whether the carrying value of amortizable intangible assets and goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; or a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.